heimdallrj/x-in-a-nutshell/python/learning-path.md

 ## Level 1: Object-oriented Programming

-Before we start, if you are at this level, make sure you sign up so that you can get notified when my premium OOP course becomes live.

 Everything in Python is an object.

-You either heard this already, or you are destined to hear about it 🙂
+You either heard this already, or you are destined to hear about it.

 But wait a minute, what exactly is an object?